 I have a friend who wants me to provide rhubarb pies for a late summer gathering (Post fresh rhubarb season).
 I know from past experience that frozen rhubarb is great for cakes and muffins, but does not make good pies.
 I have never frozen a rhubarb pie (or any pie) before.
 I’m afraid if I freeze it uncooked, it will be the same as freezing rhubarb (gets all watery).
 Can I freeze it after I bake it, or would the crust get soggy?
 Has anyone actually done this?
 I’d really like to hear from someone’s actual experience, not an “I’d think…” Thanks for the advice

-Click on here to buy your copy today!
+Click on here to subscribe today!